American Life: Critical reception

 Giving the album three out of five stars, Ben Ratliff from Rolling Stone summarized that the messages on the album are dour, but complimented Madonna for talking about the then-current situation of the nation.
 Johny Davis from NME gave the album a rating of seven out of ten, saying that technically the album sounds good, but overall it felt like an unnecessary sequel to Madonna's previous endeavors like Ray of Light and Music.
 Allmusic's Stephen Thomas Erlewine stated that American Life is better for what it promises than what it delivers, and that it is better in theory than practice.
 Kelefa Sanneh from Blender awarded the album three stars out of five.
 "Just as disjointed as Music and much more severe ...
 Without a compelling back story, her songs seem diminished".
-Dorian Lynskey from Q magazine also rated it three out of five, stating "'Nothing Fails', the album's centerpiece, is as good a showstopper as 'Live to Tell' ... [but] it's no wonder that a record about feeling confused ends up sounding confused".
+Dorian Lynskey from Q magazine also rated it three out of five, stating Nothing Fails', the album's centerpiece, is as good a showstopper as 'Live to Tell' ... [but] it's no wonder that a record about feeling confused ends up sounding confused".

 Jon Pareles from The New York Times felt that Madonna tried to be honest with the concept of American Dream in the album, but ended up producing songs akin to the "folkie psychobabble" of songwriters like Jewel.
-James Hannaham from Spin compared the album's introspective themes to her previous albums Ray of Light and Music and also noted Madonna spends much of American Life bemoaning the emptiness of celebrity culture.
-Alexis Petridis of The Guardian responded well to parts of the record saying "American Lifes best tracks make a mockery of virtually all other current pop music" however his conclusive point in the review was that there was not enough of good songs.
+James Hannaham from Spin compared the album's introspective themes to her previous albums Ray of Light and Music and noted Madonna spends much of American Life bemoaning the emptiness of celebrity culture.
+Alexis Petridis of The Guardian responded well to parts of the record, saying "American Lifes best tracks make a mockery of virtually all other current pop music"; however, his conclusion in the review was that there were not enough good songs.
 The Village Voices Jessica Winter called Madonna's voice "redundant" and commented that "she ironizes 'the American dream' only to pitch woo at her English husband and articulate a vague yet fiery frustration with her outrageously privileged station in the world".
-Ed Howard from Stylus Magazine gave the album a negative review calling the album "about Madonna" instead of American culture explaining, "it's Madonna who, surprisingly, has simply run out of things to say".
+Ed Howard from Stylus Magazine gave the album a negative review, calling the album "about Madonna" instead of American culture, explaining, "it's Madonna who, surprisingly, has simply run out of things to say".
 BBC's Ian Young also gave a negative review, saying that "the tunes are bland and weak, the lyrics are uninspired and self-absorbed and the semi-Ibiza backing music is bare and recycled—and we are convinced that she has lost it."